moliver28/research-handbook/content/handbook/engineering/development/sec/govern/threat-insights.md

 ### Indicating Status and Raising Risk

-Our teams use the [Health Status](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#health-status) feature within issues to indicate the likelyhood of completion within the milestone.
+Our teams use the [Health Status](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#health-status) feature within issues to indicate the likelihood of completion within the milestone.
 We assign `On Track` at the beginning of a milestone to a small number of issues where we have high confidence in delivery during that milestone.
 If there is concern with marking something as initially on track, then we should discuss why.

 Raising risk early is important.
 The more time we have, the more options we have.
 For example, issues that have not gone into review by the 10th of the month may not have enough time to get merged.
 These should be considered Needs Attention or At Risk depending on their complexity and other factors.